Shopping cart software for Dreamweaver, Frontpage, CSS and Expression Web templates

 • Answer the Secret Question you used to set up your account and take note of this transaction key.

-Now, in your Ecommerce Template admin, go to the Payment Providers section, click "Modify" for Authorize.Net and enter your API Login ID and Transaction Key where indicated.
+Now, in your Ecommerce Template admin, go to the Payment Providers section, click "Modify" for Authorize.Net SIM and enter your API Login ID and Transaction Key where indicated.
 Make sure the system is set to "Enabled" and is in demo mode to allow you to test easily.

 You should now be ready to run some tests through the system.
 To test, use the following visa card number with any date in the future.
 4007000000027